edwellbrook/node-tvdb/README.md

 ## API

-See [tests](test) and [theTvDb api documentation](https://api.thetvdb.com/swagger#/) for details about response data format.
+See [tests](test) and [TheTVDB API documentation](https://api.thetvdb.com/swagger/) for details about response data format.

 ### let client = new Client(API_KEY, [language])

-Set up tvdb client with API key and optional language (defaults to "en")
+Set up a client with your API key and optionally a default language

 ``` javascript
 let Client = require("node-tvdb");